agentsea/tide-ui/data/README.md

 # Data

-There are two processes that are involved in the generation of the data for this projects:
+There are two processes that are involved in the generation of the data:

-1. A process to capture screenshots of the UI.
-2. A process to annotate these screenshots.

-For the former, one can run the `agentdesk.ipynb` notebook.
-This will launch a VM locally that will have a background loop that captures the screenshots.

-Once we have the screenshots, we can annotate them with the gradio app in `bounding_box_annotator.py`.

-The annotated images can then be processed into a HF dataset with `bb_preprocess.py`.
-An example dataset is currently hosted in [anchor](https://huggingface.co/datasets/agentsea/anchor) for the AirBnb interface.

-TODO:

-    - this code is very sloppy. might need some modifications.
-    - i think the paths need fixing.
-I was originally using this in another repo
+1. Collect screenshots from a specific UI
+2. Annotate the elements in the screenshots

+The first one can be done by running a process that gets screenshots while a user interacts with the UI.
+A simple PoC of how this can be done can be found in `screenshots.ipynb`